h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 ## Roadmap for H2O Stacked Ensemble

-Open tickets for the native H2O version of Stacked Ensembles can be found [here](https://0xdata.atlassian.net/issues/?filter=14900) (JIRA tickets with the "h2oEnsemble" tag).
+Open tickets for the native H2O version of Stacked Ensembles can be found [here](https://0xdata.atlassian.net/issues/?filter=19301) (JIRA tickets with the "StackedEnsemble" tag).